Registration Closing this Week

 (Available on Amazon)

-Handouts and readings will be distributed via PAWS (University of Saskatchewan student web services).
+Handouts and readings will be distributed electronically via PAWS (University of Saskatchewan student web services).

-All participants must apply for admission as a graduate student with the University of Saskatchewan.
+All participants must apply for admission as a graduate student with the University of Saskatchewan if they are not already a graduate student at the U of S or another Canadian institution.

 Current Graduate Students in Canada